redis/docs/content/operate/rs/databases/import-export/migrate-to-active-active.md

     {{< /note >}}

 1. Click **Update** at the bottom of the page.
-1. When the synchronization icon turns green {{< image filename="/images/rs/icon_sync_green.png#no-click "Synchronization complete"" >}}, the migration is complete.
+1. When the synchronization icon turns green {{< image filename="/images/rs/icon_sync_green.png#no-click" alt="Synchronization complete" >}}, the migration is complete.
 Note that migration can take minutes to hours to complete depending on the dataset size and network quality.
 1. Edit the configuration of the Active-Active database and select the **Stop** button to disable **Migration using Replica Of**.
 {{<image filename="images/rs/Migration_using_Replica_Of_complete.png" alt="disable migration using replica of" >}}
 1. Redirect your database connections to the Active-Active database.